 And by ‘us’, I mean: ‘not me’.
 I’m staying mysterious for my own reasons.
 My apprentice, Punk II, can choose when to go public, which he will probably do after the outrage at this brazen fraud dies down.
 I feel that being actually human will take Punk to the next level: a closer connection to friends and followers; a more intimate sharing of Punk’s personal journey within this hobby without being fearful that a tale told might give away her secret identity.
 (And let’s not deny that by having a real name and a face, Punk II will be in a position to gratefully accept philatelic contra and first-class flights to your local philatelic exhibition or pop culture convention.
 But, baby steps.)

 I see by your disappointed faces that you have noticed that the new Punk is a man.
 Yes, she is.
 I admit I feel a small twinge of guilt owed to the philatelic sisterhood at handing this blog back to the patriarchy.
 God knows the philatelic world has no shortage of male voices.

 But my guilt is soothed by what I’ve learned during this adventure.
 I started this blog partly because I felt Punk needed to exist.
-I struggled to find the voice of collectors like me – younger than the average philatelist, more oestrogen than the average philatelist, less bound to stuffy ‘rules’ of collecting, more appreciative of stamps released in the period since British kings were called George.
+I struggled to find the voice of collectors like me – younger than the average philatelist, less bound to stuffy ‘rules’ of collecting, more appreciative of stamps released in the period since British kings were called George.
 Much philatelic writing is dry, technical, and delivered from within the worldview of traditional philately.
 I wanted to change it up a bit.

 By my own measure, I only partly succeeded.
 But I also soon realized that I simply hadn’t searched widely enough.